Slip & Fall Lawyer in Nashville

 Larry R. Williams, PLLC, has represented hundreds of slip and fall accident victims and their families in court, earning millions of dollars in compensation awards in the past 35 years.
 We specialize in middle Tennessee slip and fall accidents, and have a thorough understanding of state laws.
 Our property negligence lawyers will handle the investigation process as well as all communications with insurance companies.

 Slip and fall accidents can have life-changing consequences for innocent victims.
-Larry R. Williams, Jonathan Williams, and their team of expert personal injury representatives can ensure these victims have a solid legal defense.
+Larry R. Williams, Jonathan Williams, and their team of expert Nashville accident attorneys can ensure these victims have a solid legal defense.
 For full compensation of your losses, including lost wages and lost earnings capacity, contact Larry R. Williams, PLLC, to discuss your case during a free initial consultation.